Today looks about how we feel… gloomy and doomy.

 - Garnish: crème fraîche

-Heat small / 1-qt saucier and cook bacon.
+- Minute 20: Heat small saucier and cook bacon.
 Meanwhile, toss the chukar meat in flour, salt and pepper.
-When the bacon is cooked, set aside on paper towel to cool; and use same pot to brown chukar on add sides (add a little olive oil into the pot if there isn’t enough bacon grease), approx. 5 minutes.
+When the bacon is cooked, set aside on paper towel to cool; and use same pot to brown chukar on add sides (add a little olive oil into the pot if there isn’t enough bacon grease), approximately 5 minutes.

 Nutrition content per serving: 444 calories, 27g carbs, 34g protein, 23g fat, 3.5g fiber

 Source: Rustic Garden Bistro